DESIGNERS PROFILE

 Mandy Fong

-Mandy Fong graduated from Fashion and Textile of the Hong Kong Polytechnic University in 2022.
-During her studies, she developed a strong interest in high-end fashion and sustainable fashion.
-After graduating, she actively participated in various prestigious competitions such as World Skills Competition, the Young Designers Contest (YDC), and the Redress Design Award, achieving excellent results and gaining valuable experience.
-Driven by her passion for fashion, she decisively founded her own independent designer brand, SZMAN.
+Mandy Fong graduated from the Fashion and Textile programme at The Hong Kong Polytechnic University in 2022.
+During her studies, she developed a strong interest in high-end fashion and sustainable design.
+After graduating, she actively participated in several prestigious international competitions, including the WorldSkills Competition, The Hong Kong Young Fashion Designers’ Contest (YDC), and The Redress Design Award*, achieving excellent results and gaining valuable experience.
+Driven by her passion for fashion, she founded her own independent designer brand, SZMAN.

 Moon Li